freeeve/Clojurithms/README.md

 ## License

-Copyright © 2012 Wes Freeman
+Copyright © 2016 Eve Freeman

 Distributed under the Eclipse Public License, the same as Clojure.